bsommardahl/agile-product-ownership-book/manuscript/technical-debt.md

 ## What are the consequences of technical debt?

-If the benefits of short-term technical debt are Innovation and speed, the consequences of long-term technical debt the exact opposite.
-Most software development teams and even individual software Developers are able to leap out of the gate at full sprint and make great progress at the beginning of a software project.
+If the benefits of short-term technical debt are innovation and speed, the consequences of long-term technical debt the exact opposite.
+Most software development teams and even individual software developers are able to leap out of the gate at full sprint and make great progress at the beginning of a software project.
 For projects that have managed to maintain low amounts of technical debt over months of development, Speed, Innovation, stakeholder confidence and team engagement remain high.
 But, teams who have not managed to fight back technical debt over the Long Haul Find themselves in an impossible situation.

 ### Speed